-- Library users may bring their own headphones to plug into library computers or purchase earbuds in the Reference Department for $1.50.
+- Library users may bring their own headphones to plug into library computers or purchase earbuds at the Reference or Public Service desks for $2.00.
 Otherwise, the sound on all computers must be off.

 - Library users who bring their own devices may connect to the wireless network and plug in their devices to designated outlets.
 However, they may not use outlets designated for library equipment or in staff-only areas, and they must make sure cords and other peripherals are not in walkways.
 Personal electronic equipment must be silenced unless headphones are attached.

 - Computer users agree to take proper care of all equipment that is the property of the library.
 Users and/or their parent or legal guardian agree to pay replacement cost of any equipment or materials lost or damaged by the user.

 The library provides wireless Internet accessible from all areas of the library.
 Properly equipped laptop and notebook computers will connect to the network in the same manner they would to other typical wireless networks.
 The wireless network is unsecured and patrons should use appropriate caution when transmitting personal information over unsecured networks.

 - Computers in the Kids areas of the library are for children’s use only.
 Children in Grade 5 or under may use these computers for any purpose unless they are a parent/legal guardian/caregiver accompanying a child.

 - The Teen space may restrict the use of computers in those areas to people who are under 18 years old at any time when school is not in session (i.e., weekends, holidays, and after 2 p.m. on weekdays during the school year, summer).